 That isn’t to say that they offer no protection for your money.
 Today’s banks are safer than they have been at various points throughout history.
 This is largely a credit to the Federal Deposit Insurance Corporation (FDIC)

-Since the founding of these organizations, no holder of a bank account or member of a credit union has lost a single penny of deposits that were federally insured.
+Since the founding of the FDIC, no holder of a bank account has lost a single penny of deposits that were federally insured.

 Here’s where things get interesting.
-These organizations do provide insurance for the money held in a qualifying bank or credit union accounts, up to certain limits.
-Both organizations offer protection and guarantees for up to $250,000 per depositor, per financial institution without account holders lifting a finger or paying a dime.
+These organizations do provide insurance for the money held in a qualifying bank account, up to certain limits.
+FDIC offers protection and guarantees for up to $250,000 per depositor, per financial institution without account holders lifting a finger or paying a dime.

 The more “depositors” assigned to the account, the higher the protection becomes.
-Additionally, people who have accounts at multiple banks or credit unions will enjoy the same protection for each financial institution.
+Additionally, people who have accounts at multiple banks will enjoy the same protection for each financial institution.

-There are a variety of qualifying accounts that can receive the protection offered by FDIC and NCUA Insurance.
+There are a variety of qualifying accounts that can receive the protection offered by FDIC Insurance.
 They include: